-One of our trusted partners is Net Affinity, a technology and digital marketing company specialising in driving new business directly to a hotel’s website.
+One of our trusted partners is Net Affinity, technology and digital marketing company specializing in driving new business directly to a hotel’s website.
 We worked together with the Irish company in Tallinn and Ireland, and frequently share knowledge to improve ourselves.
 Today we interviewed Niall Lenihan, the Business Development Manager, asking him about his story, Net Affinity’s background and how the company is trying to take the hospitality industry to the next level.

-GuestJoy : Tell us about how you got into the hospitality industry
+GuestJoy: Tell us about how you got into the hospitality industry

 Niall: I’ve been working in the hotel industry since I was 14.
 Firstly, it was just part-time work alongside school.
 I worked in the banqueting department at weekends and then restaurant & then into the bar and from there to reception.

 In college, I studied International Hotel Management at Shannon College of Hotel Management.
 In my second year, I was lucky enough to go to Geneva to work in the Hotel President Wilson.
-It was my first real exposure to a luxurious hotel – alot of celebrities and royalty stayed with us.
+It was my first real exposure to a luxurious hotel – a lot of celebrities and royalty stayed with us.
 We even had the king of Saudi Arabia.

 After this, I worked in a number of different chains, such as the Doyle Collection and Dorchester Collection, and the IHG group in London.
 Back in Ireland, I worked for Orbitz Worldwide, one of the most well-known OTAs globally.
 Then, I got a position at Availpro (now D-Edge).
 From there, I moved on to Net Affinity, where I’ve been for 3 years now.

 I feel like my experiences are quite varied to date, there’s been plenty of learning curves!